 Confidentiality Undertaking

-We acknowledge that during the course of bidding for Request for Proposal (RFP) floated for Tender No: IDRBT/SYS/VR//2025 – 2026 dated 03rd July, 2025 for Supply, Installation and Maintenance of Hardware Security Modules (Network based), PED Device and Backup HSM at IDRBT . we may have access to and be entrusted with Confidential Information.
+We acknowledge that during the course of bidding for Request for Proposal (RFP) floated for Tender No: IDRBT/SYS/VR//2025 – 2026 dated September 8 for Supply, Installation and Maintenance of Hardware Security Modules (Network based), at IDRBT . we may have access to and be entrusted with Confidential Information.
 In this letter, the phrase "Confidential Information" shall mean information (whether of a commercial, technical, scientific, operational, administrative, financial, marketing, business, or intellectual property nature or otherwise), whether oral or written, relating to IDRBT and its business that is provided to us pursuant this Agreement.
 In consideration of you making Confidential Information available to us, we agree to the terms set out below:

 We shall treat all Confidential Information as strictly private and confidential and take all steps necessary (including but not limited to those required by this Agreement) to preserve such confidentiality.